shumroze/Flagopedia-Legal/PRIVACY_POLICY.md

 For more information, see [Google's Privacy Policy](https://policies.google.com/privacy)

+#### Apple (for Subscriptions)
+When you purchase a subscription, Apple processes the transaction and may collect:
+- Payment information
+- Transaction history
+- Subscription status

+We only receive anonymized transaction information from Apple.

 ## How We Use Your Information

 We use the collected information to:
 - Provide and maintain the App
-- Display relevant advertisements (for non-premium users)
+- Display relevant advertisements (for non-subscribers)
+- Manage subscription status and premium features
 - Improve user experience
 - Track app performance and fix bugs
-- Process in-app purchases
+- Process subscriptions and verify premium status

 ## Data Sharing

 We do not sell, trade, or rent your personal information.
 We may share information with:

-- **Service Providers**: Google AdMob for advertising, Apple for in-app purchases
+- **Service Providers**: Google AdMob for advertising, Apple for subscription processing
 - **Legal Requirements**: If required by law or to protect our rights

 ## Data Retention

 - **Game Data**: Stored locally on your device
-- **Purchase Information**: Maintained by Apple through StoreKit
+- **Subscription Information**: Maintained by Apple through StoreKit
 - **Analytics Data**: Aggregated and anonymized data may be retained for analysis

 ## Your Privacy Rights